 SELECT * FROM users WHERE id = '42'

-They enter their user ID, you take in their input, use it to find their information in your database, and display their data for them.
+They enter their user ID; you take in their input, use it to find their information in your database, and then display their data to them.

-But, consider this: instead of inputting their user ID, they input what can be interpreted as a SQL query.
-For example:
+But, consider this: instead of inputting their user ID, they input what can be interpreted as a SQL string query as in the following example:

 '42' OR '1'='1'

-If you take their input as-is, without sanitizing, this will result in a SQL query like:
+If you take their input as-is, without sanitizing, this will result in something like the following SQL query:

 SELECT * FROM users WHERE id = '42' OR '1'='1';